 Call 1-877-692-3862 for a free, no obligation review of your claim.

-Why Should I Hire Janet, Jenner & Suggs?
+Why Should I Hire Janet, Janet & Suggs?

-At Janet, Jenner & Suggs, our labor and employment lawyers protect those who have been subjected to unfair or illegal treatment and provide them with the means to fights back.
+At Janet, Janet & Suggs, our labor and employment lawyers protect those who have been subjected to unfair or illegal treatment and provide them with the means to fights back.

 Several of our attorneys have been nationally recognized with top legal accolades, including The Best Lawyers in America®, high rankings among the top lawyers on Super Lawyers, and the Marindale-Hubbell® AV® Preeminent™ rating, the highest peer-review rating for legal excellence.

 We are a nationally accredited law firm and have offices in several locations, including:

 In addition to these locations, we practice law nationwide with court approval.
 You do not need to come into our office for a free consultation with our team.